cciw-uk/data-protection/Decisions and actions document.rst

   documents.

 - right to erasure - request via contact form

-  - this will be handled by CCiW webmaster, using semi-automated processes that respect the exceptions described in our data retention policy.
+  This will be handled by CCiW webmaster, using semi-automated processes that respect the exceptions described in our data retention policy.

 - right to rectification - request via contact form

-  - this will be handled by CCiW webmaster, using mostly manual processes
+  This will be handled by CCiW webmaster, using mostly manual processes

 - right to access information stored about them

-  - handled by a dedicated website functionality that allows download, in a format that allows "portability" - **TODO**
+  Handled by a dedicated website functionality that allows download, in a format that allows "portability" - **TODO**

 - right to complain to ICO